niknakatory/3YP-Politics-of-Routing/README.md

 * Geolocation in relation to other hegemonic nations that perform malicious routing.
 * Amount of independent paths (robustness)
 * Level of surveillance of nation's own citizens.
+* Are citizens exposed to online social engineering policies from their own government?